 You normally face consequences for refusing to take a chemical test in North Carolina.
 The DMV can automatically suspend your driver’s license once they are notified that you were arrested for DWI and refused the breath or blood test under the Implied Consent law.
 You may be entitled to a DMV hearing on the subject.
 Time is of the essence in requesting what is called a Willful Refusal Hearing.

 If you refused to take a chemical test, immediately contact DWI defense attorney Bill Powers of the Law Offices of Powers McCartan.
 He will begin to build your defense by procuring arrest documentation such as the Arrest Affidavit, the Chemical Analyst Affidavit, the Charging Officer Affidavit, the Alcohol Influence Report (AIR) or the Driving While Impaired Report (DWIR).
 There may also be important video tape of your arrest on scene and during breath testing at the jail or police department.
-It is important to make certain police followed proper protocol during your stop, arrest and detainment.
+It is important to make certain police followed proper protocol during your stop, arrest, seizure, processing, and release from custody.

 Modified Transcript of “Implied Consent Laws in North Carolina” for the Hearing Impaired

 Hey there, this is Bill Powers and this is a page that we’ve had on our website forever since we’ve probably had a website, I can tell.
 It’s called Implied Consent Laws.
 It’s an area that’s been there forever, but is really much more relevant now, today as we sit here, in the last year or so than it’s been in maybe, I don’t know, 20 years.
 That’s because there have been some important opinions coming down from our appellate courts, both in the United States and across other states, and to some extent, North Carolina, regarding implied consent laws.